Pornography addiction: signs, causes, and statistics

 When to see a doctor or therapist for the treatment of pornography addiction

-In particular, a person suffering from pornography addiction should see a doctor if they start experiencing some degree of sexual dysfunction.
+A person suffering from pornography addiction should see a doctor if they start experiencing some degree of sexual dysfunction.
 These are a wide range of problems that prevent a person from having satisfaction from sexual activity.

 The diagnostic status of porn addiction as an addictive disorder has been widely contested.
 But while it is not an official diagnosis in the Diagnostic and Statistical Manual of Mental Disorders-V (DSM-5), it does share some clinical conditions associated with addiction.
 Therefore, having these symptoms may be enough to merit a visit to the doctor or therapist.
 People seeking treatment should choose a like-minded therapist who shares the same beliefs and philosophy on how to cure pornography addiction.